gerardcobas/FrontendTest/README.md

 ## GOALS

-#### The main goal of this tech test is to create a client side web application that reproduces the following screenshots by using GitHub API.
+#### The main goal of this tech test is to create a client side web application that reproduces the screenshots below by using GitHub API.

 We will only evaluate the client side code and the criteria will be based mainly on:

-1. Clean, maintainable, easy­to­read and unit tested code
+1. Clean, maintainable & easy­to­read
 2. Good architectural practices
 3. Clean HTML and CSS markup